AyeshaUlde/AyeshaUlde.github.io/_pages/about.md

 Currently, I am predicting precipitates in ternary Mg alloys using first-principles techniques in the [MADES laboratory](https://epfl-mades.github.io/) as part of the [MARVEL Inspire Potentials Master's Fellowship.](https://nccr-marvel.ch/news/communication/new-inspire-potentials-fellows-april-2023)

-When I am not doing research, you can find me reading fiction or baking.
+You can find me reading fiction or baking when I am not doing research.
 I also love exploring museums and trying new food.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. --->